 After Galleria Borghese, I suggest you exit Villa Borghese park towards the Trieste and Nomentano neighborhoods because it’s a very suggestive area, elegant and packed with interesting sights.

-First and foremost, you can visit the quirky Coppedè Quarter, a true hidden gem in Rome where you won’t even feel to be in the same city.
-Set around the beautiful Fontana delle Rane (Frogs’ Fountain), all the buildings are decorated with animals and figures from the Roman and Greek mythology.
+First and foremost, you can visit the quirky Coppedè Quarter, a true hidden gem in Rome where you won’t even feel like to be in the same city.
+Set around the beautiful Fontana delle Rane (Frogs’ Fountain), all the buildings are decorated with animals and figures from Roman and Greek mythology.

 It’s only a quick detour away from the main route so if you have time, I think you are going to enjoy this unusual corner of Rome.